 After a Bachelor's most students go on to take a follow-on Master’s programme.
-A Master’s allows you to work in a various fields of employment.
-It all depends on the direction you followed in your specialisation.
+A Master’s allows you to work in various fields of employment.
+It all depends on the direction you followed in your specialization.

 The Language of Business and Science